opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

            ...
        };

-If the detector is persisted, it will "remember" the parameters used for the last detection.
+If the detector is persisted, it "remembers" the parameters used for the last detection.
 In this case, the detector may be used for consistent numbers of keypoints in a set of temporally related images, such as video streams or panorama series.